-- more extreme rainfall events (with increased amounts of freshwater and sediment extending further out from the coast);
+- Extreme rainfall events will increase, with larger amounts of low-salinity freshwater and sediment extending further out from the coast.

-- gradual sea-level rise (affecting coastal erosion, storm surges and the area available for shallow-water marine organisms); and
+- Sea levels will gradually rise, affecting coastal erosion, the magnitude of storm surges and the area available for shallow water marine organisms.